isabella232/datadog-ci/src/commands/trace/README.md

 ### Setup

-You need to have the [Datadog Agent](https://docs.datadoghq.com/agent/) running in your environment.
+You need the [Datadog Agent](https://docs.datadoghq.com/agent/) running in your environment.

 #### Commands